MingStar/data-engineering-challenge/README.md

 ### Design Decisions:
 * Since Mongo 3 supports full text search with stemming and casing, the use of ElasticSearch was unnecessary.
 * Only HTML and text summary (using Readability and html2text) was saved in the Mongo DB on compose.io
-* The processing is split into 3 steps:
+* The data processing was split into 2 separate steps:
     1. Crawl using Scrapy, save it into a CSV file
-    1. Cleanse the data using Readability and html2text, and load it into Compose.io
+    2. Cleanse the data using Readability and html2text, and load it into Compose.io
-    1. Python API is put on top of Compose
 * Even though Scrapy has a Mongo pipeline, this was not chosen, so that the raw HTML can be scraped and saved on disk only.
 * Decided to host the API on my existing DigitalOcean server, instead of Amazon EC2.